AI researcher, inventor, entrepreneur, philosopher, musician, transhumanist, futurist, free software author, demo scene coder.

 I have contributed to free software whenever I had the time.
 I am the lead author of a cool package manager called pisi which was the crown jewel of the pardus linux distribution, and I received an award from LKD (Turkish Linux Users Association) for it --I wrote most of it, save for the build commands, about 85-90%..
 I have contributed to KDE music player and gideon projects, and released some projects of my own.
 I am proficient in a large number of programming languages (17+).
 I prefer ocaml, python, and R for most of my software development.

 I used to be a demo scene coder.
-I am exa/Bronx, part of the legendary Turkish Amiga demo scene group.
+I was exa/Bronx, part of the Turkish Amiga demo scene group.
 I learnt programming the hard way, hacking assembly on my own.
 I did not have a computer graphics textbook, so I invented 3d computer graphics on my own, based on the 2d trigonometry we learnt at high-school when I was 16.
 I wrote some of my best codes on the Amiga 500 and Amiga 1200, I developed advanced assembly optimization methods on my own and wrote a small OS for my demos, without any guidance, only reading and writing code and using standard Amiga OS manuals.
 I still love my Amiga!

 Please follow my blog if you would like to read my sporadic, but thoughtful essays on AI and transhumanism mostly.